 Raw material, energy and commodity costs can be volatile.
 We have developed and implemented strategies to mitigate the impact of higher raw material, energy and commodity costs, such as the selective in-sourcing of components, the continued consolidation of our supply base, longer-term purchase commitments and the selective expansion of low-cost country sourcing and engineering, as well as value engineering and product benchmarking.
 However, these strategies, together with commercial negotiations with our customers and suppliers, typically offset only a portion of the adverse impact.
-Certain of these strategies also may limit our opportunities in a declining commodity environment.
+Certain of these strategies also may limit our opportunities in a declining commodity cost environment.
 If these costs increase, it could have an adverse impact on our operating results in the foreseeable future.
-See "- Forward-Looking Statements" below and Item 1A, "Risk Factors - Increases in the costs and restrictions on the availability of raw materials, energy, commodities and product components could adversely affect our financial performance," in our Annual Report on Form 10-K for the year ended December 31, 2015.
+See "- Forward-Looking Statements" below and Item 1A, "Risk Factors - Increases in the costs and restrictions on the availability of raw materials, energy, commodities and product components could adversely affect our financial performance," in our Annual Report on Form 10-K for the year ended December 31, 2015, as supplemented and updated by Part II - Item 1A, "Risk Factors," in this Report.